seed-labs/seed-emulator/examples/07-seedsim-misc/README.md

 # seedsim: miscellaneous

-The simulator provides a few other compilers for running the simulation in different environments.
+The emulator provides a few other compilers for running the emulation in different environments.
 It also includes a graphing system for visualizing various topologies.
 We will go over them in this example.

 The topology used in this example is the exact same as the MPLS transit example.
 We won't go over the setup again here.